 There is very little that Bat is NOT influenced by from the inception of popular music until recently.

 There is not much about today's popular music that Bat particularly cares for.

 It's a pretty safe bet that he knows the material you like if its prior to 2010.

 Bat's favorite music was more or less the decades of the 50s, 60s, and 70s.
 He finds these to be the most endearing and 'performable' songs.
+Bat knows GOBS of material from the 80s "New Wave" sound and the 80s-90s "Hair Band Era."
 He covers all artists from these eras with equal zeal.

 That's a big statement. . . but he knows a LOT of material.

 Beatles, Billy Joel, Willie Nelson, Elvis, Johnny Cash, Elton John, Boston, Queen, Simon & Garfunkel, Every One-Hit Wonder Group, George Strait, Three Dog Night, AC/DC, Pink Floyd, Waylon Jennings, Frank Sinatra, The Partridge Family, Charlie Rich, Roy Clark, Glen Campbell, John Denver, The Monkees, Mamas & The Pappas, Everly Brothers, Rush, Smokey Robinson, The Temptations, Journey, Steely Dan. . . to name a few.